elastisys/compliantkubernetes-apps/release/qa-checklist.md

 #### Upgrade

 - [ ] Can upgrade according to [the migration docs for this version](https://github.com/elastisys/compliantkubernetes-apps/tree/main/migration)

-#### Status tests

-> [!note]
-> As platform administrator

-- [ ] Check that the deployment is idempotent

-    ```bash
-    ./bin/ck8s dry-run sc
-    # should not report any changes

-    ./bin/ck8s dry-run wc
-    # should not report any changes
-    ```

-    If changes are reported, apply once and try again, if changes are still reported then there is an issue that must be fixed.

-- [ ] Successful `./bin/ck8s test sc|wc`
 - [ ] If possible let the environment stabilise into a steady state after the upgrade
     - Best is to perform the upgrade at the end of the day to give it the night to stabilise.
     - Otherwise give it at least one to two hours to stabilise if possible.